 A church wedding is a great way for a couple to express their life-long commitment to each other.
 We will do our best to make your wedding a wonderful, spiritual, experience for you and your family and friends.

-To book a wedding with us, at either St Anne’s or our sister churches St Mary’s or St Winifred’s, please contact either the vicar Reverend Dave Gough on 01909 570434 or visit the church on any Monday evening between 6.00pm and 7.00pm when you can make a full booking at the church.
+To book a wedding with us, at either St Anne’s or our sister churches St Mary’s or St Winifred’s, please contact the vicar Reverend Dave Gough on 01909 570434 to book an appointment for a Wednesday evening between 6pm and 7pm.
 To reserve a particular date we ask for a deposit of £100.
+When you make your booking Rev Richard will explain what happens in more detail, but briefly this will include the following.
 Sometime early in the year of your wedding you will be invited to an evening with other couples to discuss what marriage is about and what the importance of marrying in church means.
 Then a few months prior to your wedding date Dave will contact you to arrange a meeting with you to discuss the details of your particular big day.
 This will enable you to meet him before you get married, it will give you an opportunity to explore with him what makes for a strong and lasting marriage, and also to plan the details of your wedding service.
 We look forward to hearing from you, but in the meantime here are the answers to some common questions:

 Who can get married at St Anne’s, St Mary’s or St Winifred’s?
 If neither of you has been married before (see below if you have previously been in a married relationship) and at least one of you lives in the parish or meets one of the other ‘qualifying connections’ then we will be able to take your booking.
 If you are unsure whether you live in the parish please check by visiting ‘A Church Near You’ and clicking ‘find us’.
 If you don’t currently live in the parish, and you’re not already on our Electoral Roll (membership list), then you can still get married with us if you can show: That one of you can answer ‘yes’ to one of the following criteria: